 Myth 2: MediShield Life’s coverage is not good

 Just as you don’t need to upsize your meal if the basic meal fills you up, you may also not need the extra coverage that an Integrated Shield Plan can give you.
 MediShield Life gives you enough coverage, especially if you want to stay in a Class B2 or C ward in public hospitals when you are hospitalised.

 Why then do people want to upsize their meals?
 Because we may prefer to eat a larger meal, with more fries and drinks.
 In the same way, we may want to stay in a higher ward class in a public hospital, or even a private hospital if we need to be hospitalised, and the IPs target coverage at this level.

 Note that MediShield Life does cover you even if you are hospitalised in a Class A or B1 ward or in a private hospital– just expect to end up paying significantly more because MediShield Life benefits are pegged to the estimated Class B2 and C wards expenses in public hospitals.

-MYTH 3: MediShield Life premiums are too expensive!
+Myth 3: MediShield Life’s premiums are too expensive

 The launch of MediShield Life means that although premiums have increased compared to the previous MediShield, many Singaporeans are also eligible for subsidies to offset the increase.
-For example, the Pioneer Generation receive subsidies of up to 60% while those in lower- to middle-income households receive subsidies of up to 50%.
-But that doesn’t mean that the rest of us don’t get subsidies as well!
+For example:

 But if you prefer more privacy, choosing your doctor and air-conditioned rooms, and can afford to pay higher premiums in the longer run, then you may wish to purchase an IP for this additional coverage.